alexpapworth/square-online-css/README.md

 ## Installing

+First, take a look at the code in the [`custom_css.js`](https://github.com/alexpapworth/square-online-css/blob/main/custom_css.js) file.
+Modify this to your liking by selecting CSS classes and applying styles.

 To set up/update, navigate to **Website** > **Integrations**.
 Scroll to the bottom and click `+ Add new code`.

 ![Add new code](readme-images/add-new-code.png)